5 Facts About Child on Child Sexual Abuse (COCSA)

-The term child on child sexual abuse is defined as sexual activity between children that occurs without consent, without equality (mentally, physically, or in age), or as a result of physical or emotional coercion.
-The older or bigger child is usually directly seeking some sort of sexual stimulation at the exploitation of the younger or smaller child.
+The term child on child sexual abuse (COCSA) is defined as sexual activity between children that occurs without consent, without equality (mentally, physically, or in age), or as a result of physical or emotional coercion.
+The older or bigger child sexually abuses other children to directly seek some sort of sexual stimulation at the exploitation of the younger or smaller child.

 While the trauma for the victim is the same as if it had happened by an adult, this type of abuse often goes unreported – either because it’s dismissed by adults as “kids being kids” or for the fear of what it will do to one or both of the children to have the abuse known.

 The truth is that both children need help in a situation like this.
 The child being abused certainly needs the appropriate care to avoid the weight of lifelong trauma that so many survivors of childhood sexual abuse experience, as well as the symptoms that go with it.

 The child who is doing the abusing needs proper care as well because they are at risk of becoming a lifelong perpetrator.
 Many adult perpetrators began sexually abusing when they were under the age of 18.

 What Are the Facts?

 Ages 12 to 14 are the peak ages for child offenders.